Office: MRC/CSO Social and Public Health Sciences Unit, Top Floor, 200 Renfield Street, Glasgow, G2 3AX

 Telephone: 0141 353 7500

-Andrew Baxter graduated with an MSc in Global Health from Glasgow University, with the aim of developing skills in public health research, to contribute to improving health outcomes across society.
+Andrew Baxter graduated with an MSc in Global Health from Glasgow University, with the aim of developing skills in public health research to contribute to improving health outcomes across society.
 Having completed his dissertation as part of the Social and Public Health Sciences Unit as a systematic review analysing Housing First as a health intervention, he went on to begin a PhD to build on this experience.
+Andrew’s PhD project is funded by a College of Medicinal, Veterinary and Life Sciences scholarship, providing a 3.5 year stipend and financing training opportunities to develop skills in evidence-based policy evaluation methods.
+As a member of the Informing Healthy Public Policy research programme, Andrew’s work is focussing on Interrupted Time Series and Synthetic Control methods as two key tools in assembling a jigsaw of policy-evaluation evidence.